 When it comes to Canon cameras, you can count the number of times they’ve been featured on the one hand.
-I’ll admit that I am a Nikon guy, but when this beauty was offered up, I couldn’t say no. The Canon EOS 650 while fairly plain and no-nonsense is a camera is a significant part of the history of photography.
-The EOS 650 is the first autofocus offering from Canon and the lens mount it introduced changed the company’s direction.
-And while I was a little warry of the camera, it performed beautifully it did take a bit of time of figure out some of the finer points of control, but that will teach me not to read the manual before taking it out.
+I’ll admit that I am a Nikon guy, but I couldn’t say no when this beauty was offered up.
+The Canon EOS 650, while a fairly plain and no-nonsense camera, is a significant part of the history of photography.
+The EOS 650 is the first autofocus offering from Canon, and the lens mount it introduced changed the company’s direction.
+And while I was a little wary of the camera, it performed beautifully.
+It did take a bit of time to figure out some of the finer points of control, but that will teach me not to read the manual before taking it out.
 Thanks to (Great Uncle) George McCullaugh for providing this beauty for a review.

 Model: EOS 650

 Lens: Interchangeable, EF-Mount